hthuwal/ARC-Challenge/notes/progress_report.md

 - Majority of the questions simultaneously belong to the following three categories:
     + Question Logic, Linguistic Matching, Multi hop

-- 62 Question which most likely require some sort of calculation.
+- 62 Question most likely require some sort of calculation.

 #### Few more observations about the analysis and questions